 Raised when something goes wrong on the Braintree server when trying to process your request.

 Raised when an error occurs that the client library is not built to handle.
 If this happens, there's probably a bug in the client library.

 Raised when requests associated with your account reach unsafe levels.
 We may limit API resources by merchant if activity risks negative impact to other merchants.

-Raised when the gateway service is unavailable.
+Raised when Braintree or a downstream service is unavailable.